 Gurley and Brown’s unprecedented, highly unorthodox, and exceedingly anti-Christian view, that immoral female sexual behavior was acceptable, or worse yet, preferable, to marital sex, would become the driving force behind the dramatic changes Helen Gurley Brown would make at Cosmopolitan magazine, and through her influence on the massive, young, female baby boomer generation, the world at large.

 Geis, who shared the same prurient propensities as Brown, would become one of many non-Christian purveyors of licentious material in both California and New York at the time.

-These non-Christian’s obsession with the publication of “obscene” and “lurid” material, not only led to suits filed with the U. S. Supreme Court but continue to this very today with the lascivious sex scandals surrounding non-Christians such as Congressman Anthony Weiner and former NY Gov. Elliot Spitzer.
+These non-Christian’s obsession with the publication of “obscene” and “lurid” material, not only led to suits filed with the U. S. Supreme Court but continue to this very day with the lascivious sex scandals surrounding non-Christians such as Congressman Anthony Weiner, former NY Gov. Elliot Spitzer and producer Harvey Weinstein.